Radical-Egg/outofmana/src/content/posts/creating-calibre-content-server.md

 # Project Setup / Stuff

-This project setup / initial configurations can be grabbed from [here](https://github.com/Radical-Egg/calibre-web-setup.git).

 * [Calibre](https://hub.docker.com/r/linuxserver/calibre)
   * A place to store my books in so that I can use different types of eReaders without having to worry about formats.